trebeljahr/trebeljahr.com/_booknotes/life-3.0.md

 **Book Recommendation:** The Eerie Silence - Paul Davies

 Extraterrestrial life other than us might or might not exist, however we haven't seen any signs yet and would expect to see some from superintelligent civilizations going for resource grabs.
 We don't though.
-Max Tegmark seriously hopes that there isn't other life out there because that would mean either a) we are past all the great filters or b) life is just really rare.
+Max Tegmark seriously hopes that there isn't other life out there because that would mean either a) we are past all the great filters or b) life is just  rare.
 Either way, we have more reason for hope and a big cosmic endowment, responsibility as well as opportunity.

 #### Outlook